pruthvip/chat_ui/Readme.md

 * yarn or npm install to install dependency
 * node server.js // to run the server

+Same app is deployed on https://serene-savannah-52188.herokuapp.com/ for reference

 Code will be running at localhost:3000, Please check the same in the browser